MrDeliciousman/EscapeRoom/README.md

 # Design & technical documentation

 # Copyrights and Licenses
-Copyright 2019 Lance Zotigh & Deep Dive Coding Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+Copyright 2019 Thomas Herrera & Deep Dive Coding Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

  + [Link to the Apache License](http://www.apache.org/licenses/LICENSE-2.0)